Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ![fastqc](../img/fastqc_input_rep1.png)

 Based on the sequence quality plot, we see across the length of the read the quality drops into the low range.
 Trimming should be performed from both ends of the sequences.

+---

+What else is in the report?

+---

 # Trimmomatic